Want to jump straight to the answer? You can buy ALGO today on Coinbase!

-Major projects like Ethereum aren’t the only names in the emerging world of decentralized finance.
+Ethereum isn't the only name in the emerging world of decentralized finance.
 Additional projects like Algorand (ALGO) aim to improve upon current smart contract functionality, making it easier to implement the technology on a wider scale.
 Our guide to investing in Algorand will help you learn more about what makes this project unique and how you can invest today.

 Brief History of Algorand